stacksmith/cl-with-c/README.md

 For objects without slots, such as :int, creates a package-local value accessor prefixed with "*", so a foreign instance of an :int named q may be referred to as *q for its value and q for its pointer.
 To facilitate multiple objects with same names from different packages, a unique prefix may be assigned for each object.

+All bindings are package-local.
+If the foreign definition is in a different package, local symbols are bound with symbols in that package automatically for slotnames and simple type accessors.

 ## License